Wellness Wednesday :: Seasonal Practices for Spring

 The herb I’d like to highlight today is dandelion.
 We’re all familiar with this readily available weed that starts to pop up everywhere this time of year.
 It’s actually the perfect herb for spring.

 Dandelion root has a strong effect on the liver.
-In particular dandelion increases the livers natural waste clearing effects.
+In particular, dandelion increases the liver’s natural waste-clearing effects.
 It increases bile production and excretion, therefore, helping us to detox.
-Go slow when adding dandelion root to your day as it may cause symptoms to get worse temporarily (like headaches or fatigue).
+Go slow when adding dandelion root to your day, as it may temporarily worsen symptoms (like headaches or fatigue).
 This should pass within 1-2 days as your body eliminates toxins through your colon.
 You can use the dried root as a tea or take a tincture.
-You can also find dandelion in grocery stores this time of year.
-Those leaves labeled dandelion are usually actually chicory but no worries they have a similar effect.
+You can also find dandelions in grocery stores this time of year.
+Those leaves labelled dandelion are usually actually chicory, but no worries, they have a similar effect.

-If you’re harvesting dandelion yourself be sure to properly identify the plant as there are other plants that look similar.
-Dandelion leaves vs roots are more diuretic, so they have a stronger effect on the Kidneys.
+If you’re harvesting dandelions yourself, be sure to identify the plant, as other plants look similar.
+Dandelion leaves are more diuretic than the roots, so they have a more substantial effect on the Kidneys.

-If you have specific diseases of the liver or blockages in the bile duct or bowels be sure to check with your doctor before using this remedy.
+If you have liver disease, bile duct, or bowel blockages, be sure to check with your doctor before using this remedy.

 Twisting

-On a lifestyle level, this is a great time of year to evaluate what you want to shed from the winter and how to move towards your goals.
+On a lifestyle level, this is an excellent time of year to evaluate what you want to shed from the winter and how to move towards your goals.

 It’s also a great time of year to get active and move your body.
 I personally love doing a twisting yoga practice to move stagnation and get things circulating.